PlanQK/AnomalyDetectionWithGANs/documentation.md

 Now, processable dataset 'training.csv' is in 'transformed'-Folder.

-# Second step: PREPROCESSING OF PROCESSABLE DATA
+# Second step: Preprocessing of processable data

 *NOTE: Before every new preprocessing execute from terminal: 'make cleaning', so that the data from previous usage is deleted*